Skip to main content

 Python

-secret_value = saturn.get_secret("MY_SECRET")
+secret_value = SpinSecrets.get_secret("MY_SECRET")

 Template Substitution

-You can use the {{secret:<secret-name>}} syntax to substitute secret values in any string.
+You can use the {{secret:<secret-name>}} and {{secret_var:<var_name>}} syntax to substitute secret values in any string.
+This is useful for non-Python cells like Shell, REST, and tool specific cells that take text parameters.

 Connections